Vanilla Magic Cake – 1 batter during baking magically separates into 3 layers: dense on the bottom, custard in the middle, sponge on top.

 The magic of this cake is in the fact that you make only one batter and, after baking, you get a cake with 3 distinct layers: dense one on the bottom, custard-like layer in the middle, and a fluffy sponge cake layer on top.
 It has wonderful vanilla flavor and simply melts in your mouth.

+Magic Cake tastes like custard.
 If you like custard, you will love this cake.
-Just be sure not to forget to use vanilla, because it is probably the most important ingredient and without it the cake might taste eggy.
-If for some reason you don’t want to use vanilla, you can substitute it with a tablespoon of rum.
+Just be sure not to forget to use vanilla, because it is probably the most important ingredient and without it the cake might taste “eggy”.
+Those of you who for some reason don’t want to use vanilla, know that you can substitute it with a tablespoon of rum or rum flavoring.